 Lastly, the gender composition is described by the different colours used for the surface of the different circles, depending on the proportion of men and women in the occupation.
-Female-dominated occupations are indicated in yellow, male-dominated occupations in purple, and gender-neutral occupations with at most a 40-60 split in grey.
+Female-dominated occupations are indicated in red,9 male-dominated occupations in blue, and gender-neutral occupations with at most a 40-60 split in grey.